medeiros/medeiros.github.io/_posts/2020-10-25-Kafka-Streams-Concepts.md

 the clients), the retry mechanism will make clients to send the messages again.
 Kafka Broker will get duplicated messages.

-If the step 4 do not occur (data is saved in the output topic and ack by the clients, but the offset was not commited), other clients will consume the same messages again (because they will read from the offset, which was not updated).
+If the step 4 do not occur (data is saved in the output topic and ack'ed by the clients, but the offset was not commited), other clients will consume the same messages again (because they will read from the offset, which was not updated).

-- That could happen because offsets are commited from time to time - this is not an atomic operation - and, in the meanwhile, network issues (for instance) can prevent this commit to happen
+Offsets are commited from time to time - this is not an atomic operation - and, in the meanwhile, network issues (for instance) can prevent this commit to happen
+{:.note}

 There are cases where is acceptable to have duplicates (like page stats, or logs).
-But in scenarios where precision is a requirements (financial business, for instance), the Exacly Once semantics is sometimes mandatory.
+But in scenarios where precision is a requirements (financial business, for instance), the Exacly Once semantics is usually mandatory.

 #### Solving those problems with Exactly Once